Governors State University College of Arts and Sciences

 Plagiarism Quiz.
 This brief quiz will be based on "Avoiding Plagiarism," which can be found below.
 Students must take the quiz at the University of Indiana School of Education Plagiarism Test Site.
 Successful completion of the test will result in a certificate, which you must print, complete, sign, and leave in my faculty mailbox (in the division office) by class on February 23.
 Note: The film review will not be accepted from students who have not successfully completed the plagiarism quiz, resulting in a grade of zero for that assignment.

 Participation.
 Each student is expected to actively engage in discussion and activities during every class session.
 Students can also seek particpation credit by writing helpful answers on the Student-2-Student discussion forum in BlackBoard.
-Every two weeks, students must submit in writing a self-description of their participation during those two weeks.
+Every three weeks, students must submit in writing a self-description of their participation during those two weeks.
 Please print the form, which can be found HERE, and submit it at the start of class on the days it is due.

 The Midterm Exam will focus on the first half of the course material, including the reading, class discussion, and in-class film.
 It will consist of a multiple-choice section, a chronology section, and a short-answer section.
 A review session will be held prior to the exam.
 Let me know in advance if you have a valid excuse to miss the exam.
 I will schedule a makeup but there will be a 5% penalty.
 If you miss the exam without telling me in advance, it must be the result of a documentable, verifiable, dire emergency, which likewise will carry a 5% penalty.
 Students who miss the midterm exam and also miss the makeup exam will not have the opportunity for a second makeup and should withdraw from the course to avoid earning a grade of "F."